Quick Overview

 - It also looks at your browser info, IP, and past behavior.

-- If it is still not sure, it shows image challenges—and that data helps train AI too.
+- If it is still not sure, it shows image challenges.
+That data helps train AI too.

 - Smart bots can still get through, and sometimes real people get blocked by mistake.